sophiagroves/cse15l-lab-reports/lab1.md

 **Hello!
 Here is a step by step tutorial on how to log into a course specific acount on ieng6.**

 ## Step One: installing VScode
 1. I already have VScode on my laptop, so I skip installing and simply open the program from my mac's dock.
+However, if you don't have VScode, you can go [here](https://code.visualstudio.com/) and follow the instructions on the website.

 ![Image](1.png)